These practices are intended to provide guidance on how to safeguard data stored or shared in the Duke Box.com (Box) instance.

 - Where possible, users should exercise care by removing files containing Sensitive information from their Duke Box account once those files are no longer being actively used or shared.
 In particular, expiration dates can and should be set by users to remove links sharing Sensitive data after they are no longer needed for collaboration.

-Due to the risk that personal data (including Sensitive data) could be inadvertently shared, the Box Sync application should not be used to synchronize the full contents of a user’s hard drive to a Box account.
+The Box Sync application should not be used to synchronize the full contents of a user’s hard drive to a Box account.
 Instead, files and directories should be explicitly selected and stored in the Box folder for synchronization through Box.

 Detecting Suspicious Logins